City Guide: visit Poitiers in 48 hours

 We decide to settle in one of the café terraces, market place.
 Finding a table is a challenge, with its 30 students, there is a certain excitement in the city that we will feel during these two days.

 To get to the famous panorama, we take the streets dotted with half-timbered houses.
 Raising her head, medieval details the facades of private mansions are revealed.
 Must do: cross the palace, a major place in the history of Poitiers (and of France!), passing by the impressive hall of lost steps.
-Our path then crosses the majestic St. Peter's Cathedral, built on the model of Notre-Dame-de-Paris but also the sumptuous Sainte-Radegonde church, which houses the tomb of Radegonde, queen of the Franks canonized after her death in Poitiers in 587.
+Our path then crosses the majestic cathédrale Saint-Pierre, built on the model of Notre-Dame-de-Paris but also the sumptuous Sainte-Radegonde church, which houses the tomb of Radegonde, queen of the Franks canonized after her death in Poitiers in 587.

 Arrived at the foot of the Notre-Dame-des-Dunes statue, THE most beautiful viewpoint in Poitiers, the nickname "the city of a hundred steeples" given to Poitiers, takes on its full meaning: the beauty of Poitiers and the spiers of religious buildings streaking the sky are displayed in panoramic vision.
 Compulsory selfie!